UK passport holders now require a Convention d'Accueil letter in order to work at CERN. The procedure may be different for the different experiments.

 Current and new LHCb members will find more useful information here.
 Anyone who is likely to work at CERN (i.e. most of us) fall into the "User" category.

 For all experiments, when extending your CERN contract, you will be asked also to complete the CERN Home Institute Declaration.
-Print the form and take it to the Rutherford Hub.
-It will be stamped and forwarded to Tina Potter for signature and then returned to you.
+Fill out the form and email it to Tina Potter who will sign, stamp, and return it to you.

 Since Brexit, shipping equipment from CERN to Cambridge must follow diplomatic protocols in order to avoid duties/taxes.
 The procedure can be used for all material belonging to CERN that is to be temporarily shipped to Cambridge.
 The EDH shipping form must be completed and you must provide the University of Cambridge EORI number (GB823847609000) on the form.
 Make clear in the comments that the diplomatic protocols apply.
 You can use wording like: